 If the ACTH level is higher in the sinus sample, the problem stems from the pituitary.
 If the ACTH levels are similar between the sinuses and forearm, the root of the problem lies outside of the pituitary gland.

-These tests help your doctor diagnose Cushing syndrome, and they may help rule out other medical conditions with similar signs and symptoms.
-For example, polycystic ovary syndrome — a hormone disorder in women with enlarged ovaries — shares some of the same signs and symptoms as Cushing syndrome, such as excessive hair growth and irregular menstrual periods.
+These tests help your doctor diagnose Cushing syndrome, and they may help rule out other medical conditions, such as polycystic ovary syndrome — a hormone disorder in women with enlarged ovaries.
 Depression, eating disorders and alcoholism also can partially mimic Cushing syndrome.

 Treatments for Cushing syndrome are designed to lower the high level of cortisol in your body.
 The best treatment for you depends on the cause of the syndrome.
 Options include: